 Nelson’s low-level equilibrium trap model attempts to explain the reasons or factors that make it difficult for underdeveloped economies to raise their standard of living.
 It considers the role and linkages between population growth and per capita income.
 These linkages pull underdeveloped economies towards an equilibrium level characterised by low capital formation and per capita income.
 This develops into a situation of a trap where the economy is stable at a low level of per capita income.
 It becomes difficult to raise per capita income levels because the economy has a tendency to settle at that point.

 The model by Nelson considers the role of savings for investment, population and income in his model.
-All of these variables are interlinked and their behaviour in response to per capita income can be demonstrated as follows:
+Therefore, all of these variables are interlinked and their behaviour in response to per capita income helps explain the trap.

 Rate of savings, population and income growth